Ann Getty: Career and philanthropy

 Getty founded Playgroup, an accredited private Montessori preschool housed in her Pacific Heights home that was attended by her granddaughter, Ivy Getty.

 Personal life

 Getty met Gordon Getty, son of Getty Oil founder J. Paul Getty, at a bar in San Francisco.
 They eloped in Las Vegas on December 25, 1964.
 They had four sons and lived in a mansion in Pacific Heights.
 Her husband carried on an affair with Cynthia Beck, with whom he has three children.
-Getty's son, Andrew Getty, died in 2015.
+Getty's son, Andrew Rork Getty, died in 2015; followed by the death of her son, John Gilbert Getty, in November 2020.

 Getty and her husband were known as international jet setters, and often traveled on their private Boeing 727, The Jetty, to attend music and art festivals around the world.

 She died from a heart attack in San Francisco on September 14, 2020, aged 79.
 Due to the COVID-19 pandemic in California, the Getty family hosted a small, private memorial service.
 U.S. Speaker of the House Nancy Pelosi and San Francisco Mayor London Breed both issued public statements regarding Getty's death.